IMSA-ITS/club-hub/README.md

 Attribution
 ----------------

-The original framework was made by George Moe.
+The original idea and framework was formulated, designed, tested, and coded by [George Moe](https://george.moe "George's Website") over the span of nearly two years.
 Attribution would be very much appreciated.

 This work is distributed under a GPLv3 license.
 See LICENSE for more details.